ceph/ceph/doc/cephadm/install.rst

 .. prompt:: bash #

-  radosgw-admin period update --rgw-realm=<realm-name> --commit
+  # radosgw-admin period update --rgw-realm=<realm-name> --commit

+Alternatively Cephadm will attempt to create these for you, the --zonegroup-name flag needs to be used to supply a zonegroup-name to be created with the realm-name and zone-name

+Cephadm will also automatically create a radosgw user ``dashboard`` if the dashboard is enabled and set the dashboard rgw api keys

 See :ref:`orchestrator-cli-placement-spec` for details of the placement specification.